 LeadCrest Capital Partners is a dedicated European sale-leaseback and build-to-suit investment specialist.
-The company provides their investors with stable, predictable, and inflation-protected returns, that are built on an investment strategy that features quarterly-distributions.
+The company provides their investors with stable, predictable, and inflation-protected returns, that are built on an investment strategy with a focus on long-term income.

-with an attractive, alternative source of financing that is achieved through the monetization of corporate-owned real estate.
+with an attractive, alternative source of financing that is achieved through the monetisation of corporate-owned real estate.

 Pays 100% Market